soraxas/firmware/README.md

 Some of the usecases which can be achieved via these commands are:
 - ability to mimic secondary roles
 - ability to bind actions to doubletaps
-- ability to bind modifier-chorded actions (i.e., shortucts which consists of arbitrary number of modifiers and at most one other key)
+- ability to bind arbitrary shortcuts or gestures
 - ability to bind shift and non-shift scancodes independently
 - ability to configure custom layer switching logic, including nested layer toggling
+- unlimited number of layers via referencing layers of different keymaps
 - flow control via goto command
+- 32 numeric registers
 - runtime macros